poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

 __Simple Storage Service (S3)__

+- Cross region replication requires versioning to be enabled on both source and destination buckets.

+- When you delete an object in a versioning-enabled bucket, all the versions remain in the bucket and Amazon S3 creates a delete marker for the object.

+  * To delete the object - specify the `versionId` in the `DELETE Object` api call.
+  * To undelete the object - delete the delete marker.

 - A __presigned URL__ gives you access to the object identified in the URL, provided that the creator of the presigned URL has permissions to perform the operation that the URL is based upon.
 (REST API, CLI, SDK)